Browser Settings, OS-Settings, Preferred-Language, Regional Settings, …

 The UsageLocation Values have to be entered in the ISO 3166-1 Alpha 2 format: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

-It might happen that you’ve got it done somehow to create a Azure AD Account without a region.
-If you’re using group based licensing, the users UsageLocation is used, for accounts without configured UsageLocation, the usage location of the Tenant which will be pre-assumed.
+It might happen that you’ve got it done somehow to create an Azure AD Account without a region.
+If you’re using group-based licensing, the users UsageLocation is used, for accounts without configured UsageLocation, the usage location of the Tenant which will be pre-assumed.

-The Preferred Language is the value which most of the M365 Services use to display the information in the respecting language.
+The Preferred Language is the value that most of the M365 Services use to display the information in the respecting language.
 The known Services are:

 - Microsoft 365 Portal (portal.office.com)

 - Office Web Apps (Word, Excel,… opened from the browser)

 - OneNote Web App